-In the context of a systemic shock, the availability and conscious use of the most accurate statistical sources, coming from reliable sources, is even more important.
-On 18th June 2021 the microdata relating to the year 2020 have been released; at the same time, the document "Survey on international tourism", of the "Statistics" series of Bank of Italy, containing an extensive analysis of the main results of the sample survey, has been published.
+On 28th June 2023 the microdata relating to the year 2022 have been released; at the same time, the document 'Survey on international tourism', of the 'Statistics' series of Bank of Italy, containing an extensive analysis of the main results of the sample survey, has been published.

 In a constantly evolving scenario, even more after the covid-19 pandemic, the search for innovative information sources capable of improving tourism statistics is becoming increasingly important.
 In this regard, please see the paper 'How can Big Data improve the quality of tourism statistics' (see, in this page, Analysis and methodology).

 With reference to methodological innovations, the work 'Unbundling Package Tours: a Machine Learning Application with the LASSO' describes the techniques used to estimate the cost of the services that make up a tourist package (see, in this page, Analysis and methodology).

 Tourism represents an important sector of the Italian economy, with a strong potential in terms of growth and employment as well as social and cultural integration.
 The effects of the Covid-19 pandemic have made the relevance of this sector and the availability of accurate statistical sources, coming from reliable sources, particularly evident.
 In this context, the search for data sources that are more timely and cheaper than traditional sample surveys is becoming increasingly important.
 The paper 'How can Big Data improve the quality of tourism statistics?' examines the contribution that mobile phone data, electronic payments and internet searches (Google Trends) can make to the compilation of the 'travel' item of the balance of payments.